-The term "exam" here refers to all kind of examination.
-Especially course work without explicit exam (e. g. student seminars) requires exam registration in TUMonline.
-Whenever you want to have credits (ECTS CP) you need to register.
+Here, the term "exam" refers to all kind of examinations.
+Especially course work without an explicit exam (e. g. student seminars) requires exam registration in TUMonline.
+Whenever you want to have credits (ECTS or CP) you need to register the corresponding examination.

-In addition, according to §15 (2) APSO, for the repeat exam after you've failed an exam you need to register again.
+In addition, according to §15 (2) APSO, to repeat an exam after having failed it, you need to register again.

-After the de-registration deadline given at the individual exam the registration is binding.
-If you do not take the exam now, you receive an "X – nicht erschienen", equivalent to 5,0.
-In general the consequence of this is limited since final documents only contain positive results.
+After the de-registration deadline given at the individual exam, the registration is binding.
+If you happen not to take the examination, you will receive an "X – nicht erschienen", equivalent to 5,0.
+In general, the consequence of this is limited since final documents only contain positive results.

 Changes concerning GOP starting WS 2018/9

-If you do not register for the exams of GOP the legal fiction of registration according to the exam regulations still holds – automatic registration is done by the student’s office and not showing up results in not passing.
-For students that did not register themselves we assign no seating place to start with.
-You can take the exam without self-registration – but you may have to do with a less than optimal seating situation.
+If you do not register for the exams of GOP, the legal fiction of registration according to the exam regulations still holds – automatic registration is done by the student’s office and not showing up results in not passing.
+For students that did not register themselves, no seating place will be assigned at first.
+You can take the exam without self-registration – but you may have to do it with a less than optimal seating situation.

-If you as a student of Physics missed the deadline for registration to an exam in TUMonline for good reason you may file for late registration using the late registration form.
+If you as a physics student miss to register an exam within the deadline in TUMonline for a good reason, you may file for late registration using the late registration form.

-Late registration of students of other departments even in Physics exams is only done by the other department.
-A student in the Bachelor's program Mathematics e. g. filing for late registration in the Experimental Physics 1 exam contacts the Infopoint of Mathematics Department.
+Late registration of students of other departments even in physics exams is only done by the other department.
+For example, a student in the Bachelor's program in Mathematics requiring late registration in the Experimental Physics 1 exam needs to contact the Infopoint of Mathematics.

-Students of Physics hand in the completed form to Dr. Karl Dressler or Dr. Philipp H. v.
+Physics students should hand in the completed form to Dr. Karl Dressler or Dr. Philipp H. v.
 Loewenfeld in person.
-It needs to be signed by you and either the examiner or the teaching assistant responsible for the exam organisation.
-Take care to include the correct number of the exam – the exam number usually is identical to the module number and is never a simple integer but starts with the shorthand of the responsible department (e.g. "PH" for exams in Physics).
+It needs to be signed by you and either the examiner or the teaching assistant responsible for the exam organization.
+Take care of including the correct code of the exam – the exam number is usually identical to the module number and is never a simple integer but starts with the shorthand of the responsible department (e.g. "PH" for exams in Physics).

-- Larger written exams especially in mandatory modules are coordinated with the other departments at TUM.
+- Larger written exams, especially those of mandatory modules, are coordinated with the other departments at TUM.
 Starting WS 2015/6 this is done by software aided mathematical optimization of the dates.
 Hence from WS 2015/6 historical dates have less to no prediction power for the future.

-- As soon as this information is available the preliminary plan for the exam dates in Physics is made available in the internal section.
-Please keep in mind: only the final date published in TUMonline is valid in the end.
+- As soon as this information is available, the preliminary plan for the examination dates in physics is made available in the internal section.
+Please keep in mind: only the final date published in TUMonline is valid at the end.

-- Single written exams are added by the examiners after the centralised exam coordination.
+- Single written exams are added by the examiners after the centralized exam coordination has taken place.

-After this information on the exam dates is available in the module description in the course catalog and at the specific page for the Bachelor’s program Physics.
+Subsequently, information on the examination dates is available in the corresponding module descriptions of the course catalog and at the specific page for the Bachelor’s program in physics.
 Please always check the TUMonline entry!

-A few exceptions excluded oral exams are organised by the examiners themselves.
+With a few exceptions, oral exams are organized by the examiners themselves.
 In general you will find a remark at the TUMonline registration form stating this.
-Please contact the examiner by yourself to receive your individual date.
+Please contact directly the examiner to receive your individual date.

-The examiners are quite free to set the dates but please keep in mind that the time between the two lecturing periods is divided in two examination periods.
-When you registered for the first period (dummy date usually one week before the lectures end) the exam needs to be before the dummy date of the second exam period – and after if you registered in the second exam period.
-You failed the exam ("X – nicht erschienen") if you did not take the exam at the end of the exam period you registered for or one week after lecturing of the following semester starts latest.
+The examiners are relatively free to set the dates, but you should keep in mind that the time between the two lecturing periods is divided in two examination periods.
+When you register for the first period (dummy date usually one week before the lectures end), the exam needs to be before the dummy date of the second examination period – and after if you register for the second examination period.
+You will fail the exam ("X – nicht erschienen") if you do not take the exam at the end of the examination period you have registered for or at the latest one week after lecturing of the following semester starts.